Welcome to Pre-trained NNE#

 option as shown below.
 The output will include an additional column of standard errors.
 The calculation bootstraps 50 samples so execution time will be somewhat longer, but it can take advantage of parallel computing toolbox if installed.

-We see \(\alpha_1\) is negative, indicating that the products highlighted by the retailer enjoy a lower search cost (so they are more likely to be searched).
+In this example, we see \(\alpha_1\) is negative, indicating that the highlighted products enjoy a lower search cost.
 We see \(\beta_1\) is positive, indicating that consumer utility increases with product rating.
-We see \(\eta_1\) is negative, indicating that the outside utility decreases with the first consumer attribute.

 >> result = nne_estimate(nne, Y, Xp, Xa, Xc, consumer_idx, se = true)